Barksdale Organization: Structure

 Avon ran the organization as a hierarchy with himself at the top and Stringer directly below him.
-Stringer oversees the entire drug operation and advises Avon on all matters.
+Stringer oversees the drug operation and advises Avon on all matters.
 They were both isolated from the drugs, handling only money.
 Avon had a number of enforcers (soldiers) who served him through protection, contract killings, and intimidation work, including childhood friend Wee-Bey Brice.
 Avon himself kept an extremely low profile, eschewing overt displays of wealth so as not to attract attention, avoiding being photographed, not having a driver's license, and owning nothing in his own name.
 The Barksdales retained attorney Maurice Levy, who advised them on how to counter police investigations and represented members of the Barksdale organization at hearings and trials.

 At the beginning of the series, Avon is the top player in the West Baltimore drug trade.
 His territory includes the prized Franklin Terrace Towers, a massive public housing project consisting of six high rise apartment buildings.
 These towers provided the best territory in the city to sell drugs.
 The Barksdales have a crew at each tower that sells heroin and cocaine 24 hours a day.
 The Barksdales also control other smaller territories, including a nearby low-rise housing project referred to as "the Pit".

 The organization laundered its profits through various fronts, including a funeral parlor, Orlando's, and a property developing company named B&B. It also invested in property, never actually using either Avon or Stringer's names on official papers.
 It also made campaign contributions and later bribes for assistance with development contracts.

 Leadership

 Avon Barksdale

 Avon Barksdale (played by Wood Harris) is the head of the Barksdale organization.
-In season one, he is the target of an investigation of a Major Case Squad after homicide detective Jimmy McNulty, who seems to be the only authoritative figure aware of his presence or his empire, reveals his identity to his superiors.
+In season one, he is the target of an investigation by the Major Case Squad after homicide detective Jimmy McNulty, seemingly the only authoritative figure aware of Avon's presence or empire, reveals his identity to superiors.
 Avon is feared by other drug dealing criminal organizations in Baltimore due to his ferocity.

 He is portrayed as hotheaded yet is also a shrewd and intuitive gangster.
 His drug empire includes the best territory in Baltimore for drug dealers.
 Together with his closest friend Stringer, Avon and their enforcers dominate the heroin trade in West Baltimore.
 Despite Stringer's attempts to move the two towards legitimacy, Avon shows little interest in leaving the drug business or West Baltimore.